 World Airline Star Rating

-The leading global airline quality rating programme introduced in 1999 by SKYTRAX.
+The global airline quality rating programme introduced in 1999 by SKYTRAX.

-Star Ratings are awarded following detailed, professional analysis of an airline’s quality standards by the Skytrax audit office.
-A typical rating of airline standards is based on analysis of between 500 and 800 product and service delivery assessment items.
+Star Ratings are awarded following detailed, professional analysis of an airline’s quality standards by the audit office.
+A typical rating of standards is based on analysis of between 500 and 800 product and service delivery assessment items.
 This covers airport services at the airline’s hub, and onboard standards across all applicable cabin / aircraft types.
-(Star Ratings have no association with any type of customer review / feedback, and are based on scientific quality assessment).

-The Airline Star Ratings we show on this website show headline extracts of the key areas used in final assessment and grading.
+The Ratings shown on this website show headline extracts of the key areas used in final assessment and grading.

-Airline Star Ratings recognised as the global Benchmark of airline standards around the world, and use a quality scale from 1-Star through to the most prestige and exclusive 5-Star Airline award.
+Skytrax Star Ratings are recognised as a global Benchmark of airline standards around the world, and use a quality scale from 1-Star through to the exclusive 5-Star Airline award.
 Ratings are based on evaluation of product and service standards for both the onboard and airport environments, using a unified and consistent rating system.

 5-Star Airline Rating

-Awarded to airlines achieving the highest, overall Quality performance.
+Awarded to airlines achieving a very high, overall Quality performance.
 It recognises high standards of Airport and Onboard Product together with consistent and excellent standards of Staff Service delivery across the Airport and Cabin service environments.

 4-Star Airline Rating